haslhofer/haslhofer.github.io/_posts/2020-02-28-principles-and-hard-won-life-lessons.md

 - A new product has to be dependency free, or only have dependencies that can be satisfied by providing a credit card (i.e. no people involved in getting a dependency commit)
 - Cross-geo dependencies within team ~= cross-team dependencies (i.e. hard)

+## Engineering methodologies
+- Premortem - things that can wrong
+    - Integrating two experiences - tight coupling between components drives down overall reliability
+    - Catastrophic failure of scenario #1 does not lead to catastrophic failure of scenario #2

 # Random life lessons
 - It generally doesn't hurt to ask
 - Life is about making the most of your circumstances